GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Priority Roadmap

-## Game Page Tabs
-### /overview/ page
-- [ ] "Credits" need to be listed at the bottom of every page.
-Normalize language used.
-Default is there is no text?

-### /runs/ page
-- [ ] Challenge showing concatenation of Rule Builder?
-Why Does Challenge show "Hitless" , "Damageless" , and "boonless" ?
-- [ ] Fix Advanced Search to show all options available, not just what is in the grid below.

 ### /rules/ page
 - [ ] Run Categories drop-down accordion below uses old variables.
 Update to 3-tiered category system.